QuentinRa/blog.quentinra.dev/programming-languages/_paradigm/stuff/operators.md

 Many programming languages implement the same operators for common operations, with some considerations:

-* ☠️ the symbol may be different
+* ☠️ The symbol may be different
-* 🔥 the logic may be different
+* 💥 The logic may be different
-* 💡 there may be a function instead of an operator
+* 💡 There may be a function instead of an operator
 </div><div>

 The most common operator is the **assignment** operator, which is usually `=`.
 It's used to store a value in a container called a variable.